Who’s Better At Managing Money? Men vs Women

 How Does Your Household Manage Money Stress?

-Also, these days, it’s rare to have a family or a couple who doesn’t carry any form of debt.
+Also, these days, it’s rare to have a family or a couple that doesn’t carry any form of debt.
 The latest figures indicate that American consumers as a whole owe the staggering sum of more than 2 trillion dollars on their credit cards and retail credit.
 That sure is something to be stressed about.

 Many households now require the teamwork of both wives and husbands (or couples) to survive the financial stress that modern lifestyles bring.